 While you may think that phishing scams would be easily recognized and refuted, security software giant Trend Micro reports that 91% of all attempts to penetrate your cybersecurity begin with a “spear-phishing” email that targets specific people in your organization.

 While your association may employ secure email with firewalls and spam filters, criminals who are experts at penetrating cybersecurity regularly send messages that appear trustworthy or demand an urgent response and fool unsuspecting users.

 Some characteristics of the typical phishing email include:

 - Small variations on the sender email address

 - An urgent request to complete the requested action

-How Can We Protect Our Association Against Cyber Threats?
+How Can We Protect Our Association Against Phishing Scams?

 When any team member receives a suspicious email, your IT staff should be notified immediately so that spam filters and firewall settings can be adjusted if necessary.
 Such actions can mitigate the risk of future messages potentially bypassing these measures and penetrating your email security wall.

 If your association happens to fall victim to a phishing scam, it is vital that you investigate the source of the spam email quickly.
 The criminal cyber landscape changes rapidly to stay ahead of law enforcement, and any delay could hamper efforts to discover the source of the scam and prosecute the offenders.

 58% of organizations saw phishing attacks increase in 2020.
 This is just one more reminder that your association’s cybersecurity measures should be constantly monitored and updated.